Valuing Medical malpractice claims

 - Past and future medication

 Non-economic damages are things that cannot be exactly calculated.
 Maryland non-economic damages include things like past and future pain, suffering, mental anguish, disfigurement and inconvenience.
-It is extremely difficult to know how any particular judge, jury, defense lawyer or insurance adjuster is going to value non-economic damages.
-Lawyers should look to recent settlements and verdicts for similar types of cases for guidance (provided above).
+It is extremely difficult to know how any particular judge, jury, defense lawyer, or insurance adjuster is going to value non-economic damages.
+Lawyers should look to recent settlements and verdicts for similar types of cases for guidance (provided above) and consider any cap on non-economic damages.

 One important component for Maryland medical malpractice lawsuits is the damage cap.
 Maryland limits the amount of money that a victim of health care negligence can receive for non-economic damages.
 A plaintiff can receive any amount of proven economic damages; however, judges will reduce a jury’s verdict for non-economic damages to the maximum amount allowable by law.
 The amount of non-economic damages recoverable is determined based on the year of the negligence.
 Click here to see a chart on Maryland’s non-economic damages cap.
 For negligence that occurred in 2012, the cap is $710,000.00 for one person.